onsi/ginkgo/docs/NEW_INDEX.md

 The first commit to Ginkgo was made by [@onsi](https://github.com/onsi/) on August 19th, 2013 (to put that timeframe in perspective, it's roughly three months before [Go 1.2](https://golang.org/doc/go1.2) was released!)
 Ginkgo came together in the highly collaborative environment fostered by Pivotal, a software company and consultancy that advocated for outcome-oriented software development built by balanced teams that embrace test-driven development.

-Specifically, Pivotal was one of the lead contributers to Cloud Foundry.
-A sprawling distributed system, originaly written in Ruby, that was slowly migrating towards the emerging distributed systems language of choice: Go.
+Specifically, Pivotal was one of the lead contributors to Cloud Foundry.
+A sprawling distributed system, originally written in Ruby, that was slowly migrating towards the emerging distributed systems language of choice: Go.
 At the time (and, arguably, to this day) the landscape of Go's testing infrastructure was somewhat anemic.
 For engineers coming from the rich ecosystems of testing frameworks such as [Jasmine](https://jasmine.github.io), [rspec](https://rspec.info), and [Cedar](https://github.com/cedarbdd/cedar) there was a need for a comprehensive testing framework with a mature set of matchers in Go.

 The need was twofold: organizational and technical.
 As a growing organization Pivotal needed a shared testing framework to be used across its many teams writing Go.
 Engineers jumping from one team to another needed to be able to hit the ground running; we needed fewer testing bikesheds and more shared testing patterns.
 And our test-driven development culture put a premium on tests as first-class citizens: they needed to be easy to write, easy to read, and easy to maintain.